JargonInc/jargon-sdk-nodejs/packages/actions-on-google/README.md

 ## Requirements

-This version of the SDK works with Google Assistant actions that are built using the [Actions on Gooogle support library]().
+This version of the SDK works with Google Assistant actions that are built using the [Actions on Gooogle client library](https://github.com/actions-on-google/actions-on-google-nodejs).

 The Jargon SDK makes use of Javascript features supported by Node version 8 and later.
 When deploying on Google / Firebase cloud functions make sure you're selecting the appropriate engine in your package.json: